 And these Roasted Balsamic Cherries with Vanilla Ice Cream were the perfect way to use my market fresh cherries.

 This may be my all time favorite cherry dish and I adore cherry pie!
 Thanks for sharing. ~ Linda

 I had so many ideas swirling through my head for these cherries (including just eating them straight from the bag).

 I also had some vanilla ice cream in the freezer, and I knew these cherries would make an amazing topping.
+I was not wrong.

 I decided to roast them with a little balsamic vinegar and brown sugar, along with a splash of almond extract.
 Turned out to be a brilliant plan!

 The cherries release their juices during the roasting process, and when that mixes with the balsamic vinegar and sugar, you get one amazing cherry ice cream topping–especially when the cherries are still a little warm.